aichemydev/quikly_docs/docs/Pm_assist/miniext.md

 Getting started with PM Designer is easy!

 However, it doesn’t matter whether your browser is compatible with this extension or not.
-You can install the extension (comming soon!) with just a click and start using it as soon as you finish downloading.
+You can install the extension (coming soon!) with just a click and start using it as soon as you finish downloading.

 *We will have a version on the store later, but for now this is a good way to get started!*